abinezer/Trav4me/README.md

-The interface would be similar to that on the left i.e the same way transitions between different modes of transport are displayed in google maps.

 Start guided navigation at starting point

 After the user clicks the start button, the assistant will then start the guided navigation just like how google maps works.

 Scope for Improvement and Conclusion